oracle-livelabs/database/23cfree/create-views/create-views.md

                 "list_price" : 0,
                 "year" : 2007,
                 "runtime" : 110,
-                "summary" : "Ratatouille, released in 2007, tells the heartwarming story of Remy, a talented rat with a passion for cooking.
-When Remy finds himself in the bustling culinary world of Paris, he …n worker.
-Together, they create extraordinary gastronomic delights while facing challenges, pursuing dreams, and proving that anyone can achieve greatness with determination and a dash of creativity.
-Ratatouille celebrates the joy of following ones passion, the power of embracing differences, and the delectable art of cooking.", "genres" :
+                "summary" : "Ratatouille is a heartwarming animated film produced by Pixar Animation Studios.
+It tells the story of Remy, a rat with a remarkable talent and passion for cooking.
+Living in the sewers of Paris, Remy dreams of becoming a renowned chef.
+His journey takes an unexpected turn when he forms an unlikely alliance with Linguini, a young garbage boy at a prestigious restaurant.", "genres" :
                 [
                     {